PathAI's platform provides end-to-end data-driven pathology analysis, resulting in fast, accurate and standardized pathologic diagnoses.

 What is the culture like at PathAI for the engineering team?

+We are all about collaboration and teamwork at PathAI!
 It’s awesome to be able to work on a team where you have so much autonomy and influence over the work you do.
-We’re small enough and doing big enough things that everyone is responsible for some critical pieces of the puzzle, and teams collaborate to set the direction for the work we all do as well as the goals we have.
-It’s a nice balance – you always have a team of really nice people to bounce ideas off, but the opportunity to forge an essential path for the company.
+We’re small enough and doing big enough things that everyone is responsible for some critical pieces of the puzzle.
+Our teams collaborate to define our direction, goals, and success criteria so we can all get the job done.

 What can a potential employee expect during the interview process?